Great Plains 2021

-Low cloud forced me to stay below 1500ft as I crossed the Southland, but thankfully I was able to climb into clearer skies after Gore.
+Low cloud forced me to stay below 1500ft as I crossed the Southland plains, but thankfully I was able to climb into clearer skies after Gore.

 After passing my son’s house at Brighton beach, I dropped into Taieri to refuel.
 Then I flew north up the Otago Harbour and tracked along the east coast of the South Island.